 The beauty is that pgstrom automatically uses GPU code when it seems useful.
 The user does not have to worry about where the code is actually executed.
 The optimizer will make those decisions for your automatically.

 So far pgstrom seems pretty promising.
-Of course, it is not ready for production yet but it is definitely worth investigating the issue futher and run tests next week.
+Of course, it is not ready for production yet, but it is definitely worth investigating the issue further and run tests next week.